Anti-Racist & Indigenized Behavioural Science

 Longer reads

-• Robin Wall Kimmerer discusses how Indigenous knowledge can complement Western mainstream scientific methodologies.
+- Robin Wall Kimmerer discusses how Indigenous knowledge and Western mainstream scientific methodologies can be complementary.

 approaches to Indigenous health research.
 Canadian Journal of Nursing Research Archive, 44(2), 20-42. [ Journal article ]